-USC will offer a valuable new pathway to accessible, affordable four-year degrees of the highest quality.
-Palmetto College will offer "anywhere, anytime" higher education to many South Carolinians who would otherwise remain unable to pursue a bachelor's degree.
+USC offers a valuable new pathway to accessible, affordable four-year degrees of the highest quality.
+Palmetto College offers "anywhere, anytime" higher education to many South Carolinians who would otherwise remain unable to pursue a bachelor's degree.

 Currently, only one in four South Carolinians has a bachelor's degree or above, leaving the state ranked 45th nationally.
-Given the expected demand for more college graduates, USC must enhance access to higher education in SC quickly and economically by utilizing its system faculty in combination with the latest technology and cutting-edge instructional design.
+Due to the demand for more college graduates, USC enhances access to higher education in SC quickly and economically by utilizing its system faculty in combination with the latest technology and cutting-edge instructional design.